factopolis/factopolis/content/claim/wikiliks-info-unclassified.md

 summary: Not always.
 They have released classified information in the past.
 checks:
   - checker: new-york-times
-    shortQuote: Not always.
+    short: Not always.
 They have released classified information in the past.
     url: https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html
   - checker: washington-post
-    shortQuote:
+    short:
       WikiLeaks actually released hundreds of thousands of classified State Department cables, in a significant blow to U.S. diplomacy.